 What do you think of Kristen’s thoughts on grieving and progress?
 I’d love to hear in the comments!

-I’m putting together a super-duper ebook of survival tips for special needs parents!
-My newsletters subscribers will be the first to get it…FOR FREE!
-Just click the button below to sign up and you’ll be in the know.
+I’ve got a super-duper ebook of survival tips for special needs parents!
+Just click the button below and I’ll send it to you for FREE!